West 22nd Street Penthouse

-The house, occupying the uppermost stories, begins on the third floor.
-Approach is by a long interior stair from the street that, at the top, opens into a garden; the house wraps around on three sides.
-The garden is both entryway and center—an airy void that offers a counterweight to the dense urban surroundings.
-Our intent was to make an aperture for daylight to illuminate the interiors and through which occupants visually connect to the home’s layered spaces.
-Each floor of the house has spaces for sitting, recreation or taking in views of the skyline: a deck runs the length of the second-floor; the third floor has a garden and basketball court.
+In places the façade is fully engaged in the definition of interior space; at other points the façade is detached and becomes an object – a kind of relic that reflects the passing of time.
+The garden permeates the design: Our intent was to make an aperture for daylight to illuminate the interiors and through which occupants connect visually to the home’s layered spaces.
+Each floor of the house has spaces for sitting, recreation or taking in views of the skyline; an interconnected deck runs the length of the second floor; and a garden and basketball court occupy the third level.